Twr y Felin Hotel, St Davids, Pembrokeshire

 Haven Pod at Neyland Yacht Haven, Pembrokeshire

 As places to stay go, a floating pod in a marina is pretty unusual.
 These uber cute Haven Pods in Neyland are attached to the pontoons and have a decking area where you can watch the world float by.
 The two pods sleep two adults and two children.
-The sustainably build pods come with mod cons including USB ports and wifi.
-The loos and showers are a short walk away in the main marina building.
-The pods have a kitchenette but there are plenty of lovely places to eat out if you can't be asked to cook.
+The sustainably built pods come with USB ports and wifi and bathroom facilities are a short hop away in the main marina building.
+And while the pods do have a kitchenette, there are lots of tempting places to eat out nearby if you fancy a treat.

 Apple Camping, Tenby, Pembrokeshire